dynamsoft-docs/document-normalizer-docs-mobile/programming/android/upgrade-instruction.md

 #### Single Image Processing

-You should now utilize the provided `Capture` APIs instead of the previous `DetectQuad` and `Normalize` APIs.
-These `Capture` APIs directly return results for boundary detection or document normalization.
+You should now utilize the provided `capture` APIs instead of the previous `detectQuad` and `normalize` APIs.
+These `capture` APIs directly return results for boundary detection or document normalization.

 ```java
 CapturedResult capture(String filePath, String templateName) throws CaptureVisionRouterException